| |

 drops to the bottom and (in a convection current) the warmer, nutrient-laden bottom waters rise to the surface.

-huge plankton bloom which supports many types of marine mammals, sea birds and fish.
-It also attracts the whales from warm southern seas
+marine mammals, sea birds and fish.
+It also attracts the whales from

-where they over-winter.
+warm southern seas where they over-winter.

 (Photo, Cordova Chamber of Commerce) |